What is HS2?

 HS2 is the UK’s new high-speed rail network.
 It is the most important piece of transport infrastructure to be built in generations.

 The true value of HS2 is its ability to connect more people, places and businesses more efficiently.
-It is not just a fast train to London – and the full national benefit can only be realised once Phase 2 – our phase of the route – is completed.

 What is HS2 East?